Vendor Onboarding is the process of guiding new vendors into your company’s network.

 The onboarding team will explain the entire operational procedure to the vendors.
 They will convey the information and the company’s expectations to them.
 It will ensure that the vendors work by the company’s policies and give substantial results.

-4. Addition to Marketplace, and Software Introduction
+4. Add them to Marketplace, and introduce your software

 When the verification team approves or rejects the vendor, the same information is conveyed to the onboarding team.
 If the vendor is approved, the onboarding team will add the vendors to the marketplace, deploy the needed software, and explain the workings to them.
 When there is a rejection, the onboarding team may ask for some additional documents required and solve the issue.

-Transforming Vendor Onboarding Process
+Transforming the Vendor Onboarding Process

 Let us take an example of the most common thing out there – Telephone.

 Until 1876, letters were the only medium of long-distance communication.
 It was the conventional way.